debuglevel/bambados-visitor-logger/README.md

 # Golang version

 Although probably a really bad piece of golang code, it works.
-But unfortunately it is not really smaller than the Python venv 🤔, which was the intention.
+But unfortunately it is not as small as expected (~6MB) 🤔, which was the intention.
+It's a bit faster.
+But that's not worth the effort.
+At least it's a single binary, which is actually a benefit compared to Python venv hell. 🤷‍♀️

 ## Development cheat sheet